 Wedding Day Timeline Advice From A Photographer

-• Vendor arrival and departure times.
+• Detailed schedule with Vendor arrival and departure times

 Now, let’s break down the wedding day timeline:

-Getting Ready | ~90 Minutes
+Getting Ready | 1.5–2 Hours

 Key photos during this time: